jamditis/pocketlink/docs/TRD.md

 ### **4\.
 Security considerations**

 * **Token Storage:** The user's access token is stored using chrome.storage.sync.
 This method is the sandboxed, secure storage mechanism recommended for extensions, and it allows the setting to sync across a user's logged-in devices.
+* **Clipboard Access:** Multiple secure methods available:
+  * **Offscreen API:** Uses Chrome's official clipboard API in isolated context (most secure)
+  * **Content Script Injection:** Executes clipboard code only in user-initiated contexts with activeTab permission
+  * **Popup Window:** Manual copy eliminates need for automatic clipboard access
+* **Permissions Model:**
-* **Permissions:** The extension requests the minimum set of permissions required for functionality.
+  * **Minimal Permissions:** Each interaction mode requests only the permissions it actually needs
+  * **User Choice:** Users can select lower-permission modes (popup) for enhanced privacy
+  * **Fallback Security:** Automatic downgrade to safer methods if preferred mode fails
 * **Host Permissions:** API calls are restricted exclusively to https://api-ssl.bitly.com/, preventing the extension from communicating with any other domains.
+* **Data Isolation:** User preferences stored separately from API tokens for enhanced security.